"False"

 Workplan: The project consists of three consecutive studies, where the findings from each study will contribute to the subsequent studies:

-1) Workshop to explore how people with COPD experience and deal with stigma and self-management.
+1) Workshops to explore how people with COPD experience and deal with stigma and self-management and how relatives and healthcare professionals experience and deal with stigma when supporting self-management.

 2) Co-creation to develop an intervention to counter the impact of stigma on self-management, with key stakeholders including people with COPD, relatives, healthcare professionals, managers, and decision makers.